Paul Philip Ratcliffe

 Private Ratcliffe was of the same opinion, though his reaction was different.
 Later that evening, he sought out Rushton for a visit and to share a smoke.
 Rushton was worried about his friend’s demeanor – he had a flat, apathetic tone in his voice and a faraway look in his eyes.
 The two shook hands as darkness fell, and Ratcliffe returned to his spot on the line.

 Paul Ratcliffe was never seen alive again.
-He was reported as missing in action following the battle of the Ridge, and ultimately declared dead on 15 September 1943.
-No identifiable remains were ever recovered.
+He was reported as missing in action following the battle of Edson’s Ridge, and ultimately declared dead on 15 September 1943.

 Next Of Kin Address